TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-database-grid-view.md

 Is there a technical limit on how large a project can be if users are prepared to wait on first use?
 After all, people are prepared to wait for hours to install gigabytes of content for a game.

 All browsers have a limit on the amount of client-side storage space that an app can use, shared by all client-side storage APIs.
 The [limit varies between browsers](https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria) but all support at least 1GB of data.
-Apps can request more space which may require confirmation from the end user.
+Apps can request more space, which may require confirmation from the end user.

 | Browser | Default | On Request |
 |---------|---------|------------|